straightVibing/Initial-Report/Literature Analysis.md

 - Most of the information I've learned from this will go in the beginning
     - Key parameters, general design etc
-- Stat on max working voltage 0.3-0.7V
+- Proposes how an MFC based Wastewater Treatment Plant would function
+    - Evidence for intro/motivations of research
+    - Approximately 200 mg L$^{-1}$ of organic matter in fluid
+        - Possible value for model parameter
 - Concept of normalising power by surface area and volume
-    - We care the most about volumetric
-- Anode potential varies across bacteria strains
+    - A way to assess performance of model and provide comparison
+        - Highest is 0.115 kW m$^3$
 - Minimise Rint
 - Energy efficiency ranges from 2%-50%
-- Proposes how an MFC based WWTP would function

 ## Review